 And while it’s a familiar drill, there is something arguably different about this year’s customer experience efforts.
 The anecdotal evidence is strong that more retailers are broadening the way they think about “customer experience” to include more of the interactions they have with customers after the buy button.

 For instance, the release by eMarketer of a compilation of research highlights the intensified focus on the role high-quality fraud detection in ecommerce and protection plays in creating a memorable customer experience.

 The eMarketer work, “Balancing Fraud Protection and Frictionless Checkout,” relies on research by ACI Worldwide and Internet Retailer to illustrate that merchants are torn when it comes to the balance between reducing friction at checkout and protecting themselves against fraud.

 Internet Retailer and ACI found that 20 percent of retailers surveyed said preventing fraud took precedence over smooth checkout.
 Only 6 percent said friction-free checkout was more important than preventing fraud.
-But 26 percent said that while they considered fraud protection as the bigger concern, they also placed friction-free checkout as a top priority.
+But 26 percent said that while they considered fraud protection for merchants as the bigger concern, they also placed friction-free checkout as a top priority.

 Balancing friction-free and fraud prevention can be agonizing

 You have to feel for those in the 26 percent, wanting to do the right thing for customers, but worried about being taken advantage of.
 The thing is, they’re on the right track.
 Given advances in fraud protection, it no longer has to be an either/or struggle.
 The emergence of guaranteed fraud protection, a machine-learning-driven model that comes with a guarantee against fraud losses on approved orders, has changed the way forward-looking retailers are managing fraud.

 Dara Meath, the vice president of information technology for the Camuto Group talked at IRCE this summer about the way technology had changed — and about how those changes mean retailers can now have it both ways.